-"Whataboutism" is a buzz word that has been appearing more and more in our social discourse in regards to politics.
+"Whataboutism" is a buzz word that has been appearing more and more in our social discourse in regard to politics.
 Honestly, until last year, I'd never heard of it.
 But then John Oliver did a segment on it (which you can find here), and it really resonated with me.

 I've always felt that our public discourse has been off.
 But what's scarier is, beyond politics, I've been seeing "whataboutism" creep into personal finance.
 I'm calling it Financial Whataboutism.